Scholar Social Community Standards

 - Add descriptions to images and video that you post to aid in accessibility

-- You must add CW's (content warnings) to the following types of posts:
+- You must add CW's (content warnings) that are accurate and descriptive enough to enable reader consent to the following types of posts:

 - strong language,